jonathanmorgan/shell_scripts/bash/bash_notes.markdown

 - Check if a variable is:

-    - not set - use "-z" (is variable empty? true = not set, false = set):
+    - empty/not set - use "-z" (is variable empty? true = empty/not set, false = not empty/is set):

             if [ -z ${1} ]
             then